wlsf82/protractor-helper/README.md

 ```

 As you can see, by using the protractor-helper library the code is shorter and it is also easier to read.

+Note: There are complete examples of each helper methods in the "How to use (examples)" section.

 ## Installation